Learn about legislation that helps manage and conserve polar bears in the Northwest Territories and Yukon (Inuvialuit Settlement Region).

 Wildlife Management Advisory Councils (WMAC) and the Inuvialuit Game Council (IGC)

-The WMAC (NWT) and WMAC (NS) are the main instruments of wildlife management in the Western Arctic Region of the NWT and the Yukon North Slope respectively.
+The Wildlife Management Advisory Councils (WMACs) for the North Slope (NS) and Northwest Territories (NWT) are the main instruments of wildlife management in the Western Arctic Region.
 The WMAC (NWT) and the WMAC (NS) advise the federal and territorial governments on wildlife policy, management, regulation, and administration of wildlife, habitat and harvesting in the Inuvialuit Settlement Region (Inuvialuit Final Agreement, sections 14 and 12 respectively).
 The recommendations of these joint management groups provide the foundation for polar bear management in the ISR.
 These recommendations are based on best available information including traditional knowledge, local knowledge and science.
 The WMACs work collaboratively with the IGC (Inuvialuit Game Council), HTCs (Hunters and Trappers Committees), and governments in research, monitoring and management of polar bears and their habitat.
 The WMACs consult regularly with IGC and HTCs, and these groups assist the WMACs in carrying out their functions.

 The Inuvialuit Game Council was established by the Inuvialuit Final Agreement “to represent the collective Inuvialuit interest in wildlife” (IFA, s.14(74)).
 This pertains to regional, national, and international representation.
 The Council appoints representatives on behalf of the Inuvialuit to all national polar bear co-management boards that pertain to subpopulations within the Inuvialuit Settlement Region (ISR).
 IGC also appoints Inuvialuit members to Canadian and Inuit delegations in international forums, and, importantly, reviews and advises the Canadian government "on any proposed position for international purposes that affects wildlife in the Inuvialuit Settlement Region” (IFA, s.14(74)(e)), including polar bears.